The Best Medical Advice Apps

 Before you download any of the medical apps we're about to recommend, check with your insurance company to see if they have an app of their own.
 Some have their own nurse hotlines you can call with medical questions — for free.
 If they do, you may get more service for less money.
 But if they don't or if you don't want to get your insurer involved, turn to these apps for medical answers.

 Need immediate medical advice but not sure you need a doctor?
 The Urgent Care app is just what you're looking for.
 This app has a medical dictionary and a symptom checker for self-diagnosis, but its most notable feature is the ability to get in touch with one of Urgent Care's registered nurses at any time.

 If you have non-urgent medical questions that don't seem worth going to the doctor or calling a nurse to get answers for, HealthTap may be the solution.
-On HealthTap, you can ask questions that will be answered by U.S.-licensed physicians within a day.
+On HealthTap, you can ask questions that will be answered by U.S.-licensed physicians within a day for free.
 Or, you can browse through the many questions that have already been answered on the service.

 First Aid by American Red Cross

 If you don't need built-in access to a live medical professional, our pick for the best first aid reference app is the American Red Cross First Aid app.
 It provides detailed instructions for dealing with countless medical situations from bug bites to CPR.

 Whether your medical emergency is minor or major, First Aid walks you through what you need to do with clear, step-by-step instructions and videos.
 And if you have a real emergency on your hands, the app will help you get in touch with the appropriate emergency services.
 All the information and instructions in the app can also be viewed in Spanish.